yassouali/ml-blog/_posts/2020-05-15-deep-semi-supervised.md

 # Holistic Methods

-An emerging line of work in SSL are a set of holistic approaches, that try to unify the current dominant approaches in SSL in a single framework, achieving better performances.
+An emerging line of work in SSL are a set of holistic approaches that try to unify the current dominant approaches in SSL in a single framework, achieving better performances.

 ## MixMatch

-[David Berthelot et al.](https://arxiv.org/abs/1905.02249) propose a “holistic” approach which gracefully unifies ideas and components from the dominant paradigms for SSL, resulting in a algorithm that is greater than the sum of its parts and surpasses the performance of the traditional approaches.
+[Berthelot et al.](https://arxiv.org/abs/1905.02249) propose a “holistic” approach which gracefully unifies ideas and components from the dominant paradigms for SSL, resulting in a algorithm that is greater than the sum of its parts and surpasses the performance of the traditional approaches.

 <figure style="width: 75%" class="align-center">
   <img src="{{ 'images/SSL/mixmatch.png' | absolute_url }}" alt="">
   <figcaption>Fig. 11.
 MixMatch.
+The procedure of label guessing process used in MixMatch, taking as input a batch of unlabeled examples, and
+outputting a batch of K augmented version of each input, with a corresponding sharpened proxy labels.
    (Image source: <a href="https://arxiv.org/abs/1905.02249">David Berthelot et al.</a>)
   </figcaption>
 </figure>